situmtech/situm-android-getting-started/app/src/main/java/es/situm/gettingstarted/updatelocationparams/README.md

 ## <a name="updatelocationparams"></a> Update the parameters of the location on the fly

 When you are following the indications of a route to get to a spot, the locations update indicator might zig zag and not be shown right over the path.
-Updating parameters of the location on the fly fixes this behaviour.
+When the `LocationRequest` receives the route updated, this behaviour can be fixed.
 Keep in mind that you can set the limit when location update is considered out of the route with the method `NavigationRequest.Builder().outsideRouteThreshold`.

 **This example only allows navigation on the floor where you are positioned.**